org-tigris-jsapar/jsapar/docs/basics_schema.md

 </cell>
 ```

-* By setting `ignorecase` to true, the case of the text value becomes insignificant while parsing but it also has negative impact on performance.
+* By setting `ignorecase` to true, the case of the text value becomes insignificant while parsing, but it also has negative impact on performance.
 While
 composing, this attribute has no impact.
 * You don't have to specify mapping for values that has the same text value as the enum value name.
-* You can add any number of different text representation for the same value but you can only have one enum name for each text representation.
+* You can add any number of different text representation for the same value, but you can only have one enum name for each text representation.
 * While composing, the first text representation for each enum name will be used.
 In this case `"male"` and `"female"` will be used.

 ##### Implied decimal
 In fixed width files with its origin in COBOL it is quite common that decimals are implied instead of explicitly specified.
-The decimal point is omitted in the file and it is assumed that you should add a decimal point at a specific position while parsing.
+The decimal point is omitted in the file, and it is assumed that you should add a decimal point at a specific position while parsing.
 For instance the number 123 in the file should be interpreted as 1.23 if there are 2 implied decimals.
 This is called [implied decimal](https://www.ibm.com/support/knowledgecenter/en/SSLVMB_24.0.0/spss/base/syn_data_list_implied_decimal_positions.html) format.
 You can specify a cell to be of type implied decimal by adding `<implieddecimal>` element instead of the `<format>`.
 For example: